ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 4. Go visit `http://localhost:8055`.
 5. Update data through the Directus Data Studio App.
 Go through this official [instruction](https://docs.directus.io/app/data-model.html) if you want to learn how to use it.

-**some notes**
+**Some notes**

-1. please do not fill the link provided by the task in the source field of the course, instead of the official website link of the course.
+1. For the `source` field in the course table, kindly use the official website link of the course, not the link provided by the task.
-2. regarding the authorCount field, if the number of authors of the course exceeds 3, please fill this field, otherwise please do not make any changes to this field
+2. The `authorCount` field should be filled in only if the number of course authors exceeds three.
+In cases where there are three or fewer authors, leave this field unchanged.
-3. please do not fill the link of course in the source field of organization and user table, instead of the link of organization and author
+3. In the `source` field of the organization and user tables, please use the links pertaining to the organization or author, respectively.
+Do not use the course link in these fields.

 #### STEP 2.
 Update the corresponding Jupyter Notebook